 4. Make locking computers a company-wide habit and game: Sure, it’s hilarious setting a screenshot of your co-worker’s desktop as their wallpaper so they try to open folders from their desktop for two days.
 But, it’s not a laughing matter when unwelcome outsiders get physical access to an unlocked computer.

-Having a Plan is Better than No Plan (esp.
-When You Get Proverbially Punched in the Face)
+5. Having a Plan is Better than No Plan [Read More: IT Employee Offboarding]

-2. Create an infosec plan and update it every year: Despite Mike Tyson’s famous take on plans, keeping these two things in mind makes scaling your security efforts that much easier:
+7. Create an infosec plan and update it every year: Keeping these two things in mind makes scaling your security efforts that much easier:

 - Have an internal security policy defining who’s responsible for security and whom they should go to for all things security.